ioffer/server/README.md

 Server
-this is a server side code.
+this is a app side code.